Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Introduction

 We were led to this theorem by a question in 4-dimensional smooth topology.
-Consider the family of all finite groups that can act effectively on the boundary of some compact contractible $4\text{-dimensional}$ submanifold of $\br^4$; these include all finite subgroups of $SO(4)$.
-In a recent paper~\cite{auckly-kim-melvin-ruberman:equivariant-cork} we constructed for any such group $G$ a compact contractible $4$-manifold $C$ with a $G\text{-action}$ on its boundary and an embedding of $C$ in a closed $4$-manifold $X$ such that removing $C$ from $X$ and regluing by distinct elements of $G$ produces distinct smooth $4$-manifolds; related results were obtained by Tange~\cite{tange:cycliccorks} for $G$ finite cyclic and Gompf~\cite{gompf:infinite-cork} for $G$ infinite cyclic.
+Consider a finite group $G$ that acts on the boundary of some compact contractible $4\text{-dimensional}$ submanifold of $\br^4$, for example any finite subgroup of $SO(4)$.
+In a recent paper~\cite{auckly-kim-melvin-ruberman:equivariant-cork} we constructed a compact contractible $4$-manifold $C$ with a $G\text{-action}$ on its boundary and an embedding of $C$ in a closed $4\text{-manifold}$ $X$ such that removing $C$ from $X$ and regluing by distinct elements of $G$ yields distinct smooth $4\text{-manifolds}$; related results were obtained by Tange~\cite{tange:cycliccorks} for $G$ finite cyclic and Gompf~\cite{gompf:infinite-cork} for $G$ infinite cyclic.
 We call such a gadget a {\it $G$-cork}.
-In our construction $\del C$ is reducible, and it was natural to ask if there are $G\text{-corks}$ with irreducible or even hyperbolic boundaries.
-We refer to the latter as {\it hyperbolic $G$-corks}.
+In our construction $\del C$ is reducible, and it is natural to ask if there exist $G\text{-corks}$ with irreducible or even hyperbolic boundaries; we call these {\it hyperbolic $G\text{-corks}$}.
 Tange~\cite{tange:primecorks} has recently shown that his cyclic corks have irreducible boundaries, and (by computer calculations with HIKMOT~\cite{hikmot}) that some are hyperbolic.
-As a consequence of \thmref{hypthm} we will deduce:
+As a consequence of \thmref{hypthm}, proved in Sections 3--5, we will deduce:

 \begin{cor} There exist hyperbolic $G$-corks for any finite group $G$ that acts on the boundary of some compact contractible $4$-dimensional submanifold of $\br^4$. \end{cor}